has2k1/plotnine/docs/contributing.md

 Once we've done that, we're going to pass in these arguments using `*args`.
 Note that for some plotting methods (such as `plt.plot`), you can't specify certain arguments using `*args` (for example x and y).

+### That's It
+That's really all you have to do to add a geom!
+It's actually fairly simple.
+The core `ggplot` functions will take care of the layering, faceting, etc. neccessary for advanced plotting.